TheSLinux/wohstatus/README.md

 Make you have `Bash` and `Ruby` on your system.

 There are already sample input data and sample output pages.
-You can make a backup before trying

-    $ cp -r output/ output.backup/
     $ ./compile.sh

 The output will be written to `output` directory.
 Open `status.html` from that directory to see.

+You can see for an example http://icy.theslinux.org/wohstatus/status.html.

 ## Data format